CodePartnersMD/MD301-guide/curriculum/08/LAB.md

 Repository set-up:
 - One person from your group should create a new repository on GitHub called `lab-08-back-end`.
 Add your partner(s) as collaborator(s).
 Clone your repository.
 - Follow the same code review process as lab 7.

+Heroku Deployment:
 - Once your app is functioning correctly on your master branch, deploy your back end to Heroku in the same manner as labs 6 and 7.
+Create a new Heroku instance with your new partner(s) today.
 Your deployed site **should not** contain any broken functionality.
 - You will also need to provision a SQL database on Heroku.
 To do so, nagivate to the Resources tab and in the Add-Ons, search for "Postgres" and provision the free version.
-- You may now begin your feature tasks for lab 8.
+- As you continue to work on features, make sure to check out your master branch and pull the changes after each pull request is merged.
+Then, create a new branch from your master branch and continue working.
+You may now begin your feature tasks for lab 8.

 *1. As a user, I want my application to persist search queries and API responses in a database so that I do not need to request the same information from the API every time.*
 - Install and require the NPM PostgreSQL package `pg` in your server.js file.